 The molar solubility of a compound is the number of moles of the compound that can dissolve in one liter of solution before the solution becomes saturated.
-This value is influenced by several factors, most notably the solubility product constant (Ksp) and the presence of common ions.
+Also, this value is influenced by several factors, most notably the solubility product constant (Ksp) and the presence of common ions.
 Ranking compounds in order of increasing molar solubility requires a careful consideration of these factors.
-This article will explain how to rank different compounds in order of increasing molar solubility, covering the underlying principles and providing examples to illustrate the process.
+This article will explain how to rank different compounds in order of increasing molar solubility, covering the underlying principles and providing examples to illustrate the process That's the part that actually makes a difference.
+That's the whole idea..

 Understanding Molar Solubility and Ksp